jjcremmers/PyFEM/doc/tutorial1.rst

 direction and ''load'', the corresponding internal force.
 The parameter ''onScreen = true'' is used to show the load-displacement curve on the screen during the simulation.
 By default, the results will be stored in a file called
 ''ShallowTrussRiks.out''.
-A description of all available output modules can be found in Section X.
+A description of all available output modules can be found in Section xx.